 The third type (G3) is only recorded in the rocks of the upper unit of the Drunka Formation.
 It comprises the deep subtidal facies (lime mudstone at the base overlain by the wackestones) and capped by the shallow subtidal facies (packstones).
-At El-Zarabi section, this type is represented by two gradual cycles begin with lime mudstone (1 m and 3.5 m), overlain by bioclastic and nummulitic wackestone (0.5 m and 1 m) and capped by dasycladacean algae and echinoidal packstone (0.5 m and 1 m) (Fig.5C).
-At Ismail Bey section, this type of cycle is composed of lime mudstone at the base overlain by bioclastic, echinoidal or miliolidae wackestones and capped by peloidal, echinoidal or orbitolites bioclastic packstones (Fig.5D).
-At Gebel Gibeil section, this type of gradual cycle is represented by three cycles.
-The first begins with lime mudstone (1.5 m) and capped by bioclastic packstone (2 m) passing through the bioclastic wackstone (1 m).
-The second cyclebegins with lime mudstone (2 m), overlain by orbitolites wacksetone (1.5 m) and ends by bioclastic packstone (1 m).
+At El-Zarabi section, this type is represented by two gradual cycles begin with lime mudstone (1 m and 3.5 m), overlain by bioclastic and nummulitic wackestone (0.5 m and 1 m) and capped by dasycladacean algae and echinoidal packstone (0.5 m and 1 m) (Fig.6C).
+At Ismail Bey section, this type of cycle is composed of lime mudstone at the base overlain by bioclastic, echinoidal or miliolidae wackestones and capped by peloidal, echinoidal or orbitolites bioclastic packstones (Fig.6D).
+At Gebel Gibeil section, this type of gradual cycle measures is represented by three cycles.
+The first begins with lime mudstone (1.5 m) and capped by bioclastic packstone (2 m) passing through the bioclastic wackstone (1.5 m) and ends by bioclastic packstone (1 m).
 The total thickness of the third cycle is about 6.5 m, it begins with lime mudstone (2 m), overlain by about 3 m of bioclastic wackestone, which are representing the deep subtidal facies.
-This cycle is capped by 1.5 m of peloidal packstone (Fig.5E).
+This cycle is capped by 1.5 m of peloidal packstone (Fig.6E).